AssetFetch/spec/spec.md

 The connection status endpoint has two primary uses:

 - If available, the provider SHOULD respond with user-specific metadata, such as a username or account details which the client SHOULD display to the user to confirm that they are properly connected to the provider.
-- If the provider implements asset unlocking using a prepaid balance system, then it SHOULD use this endpoint to communicate the user's remaining account balance.
-See [7.4 Unlocking related datablocks](#74-unlocking-related-datablocks).
+- If the provider implements component unlocking using a prepaid balance system, then it SHOULD use this endpoint to communicate the user's remaining account balance.
+See [7.4](#74-unlocking-related-datablocks).

 ## 3.4.
 Browsing assets
 After successful initialization (and possibly authentication) the client is ready to browse assets.